motifaithed/regal-credit-backend-exam/README.md

 ## http://localhost:3002/color-animal/edit

-1. Send request to the endpoint above to update an object or array of object using "uuid" as unique element. you can pass an array or an object as well.
+1. Send request to the endpoint above to update an object or array of object using "uuid" as unique element.
+You can send a request body in two form, one array for multiple edit, or just an object for single edit.

 Ex.
 For multiple edit